Ask Slashdot: How To Get Started With Programming? [2017 Edition]

 In my own case I grew up with a computer with MS-DOS 3.3 and GW Basic 3.22, and I spent a lot more time in MS-DOS batch files than I ever spent in Basic.
 Gr

-Several answers (Score:2, Interesting)
+Several answers (Score:3, Interesting)

 First I must wonder what your existing background is with respect to computing.
 Depending on this I would have different answers.
 If you have never programmed so much as an Excel spreadsheet or "Hello, world!" in BASIC, I would then ask what is your objective?
 The language you want to learn will be dictated by this more than anything, as there exist "total beginner" tutorials for any language imaginable and they're all pretty easy (and don't apply to any real problem solving beyond that).